anupamgodse/Line_following_bot_with_evasive_maneuver/README.md

 Description of each task:

-task 1: light sensor task Read color sensor reading every 20ms and store in a global variable
+task 1: light sensor task Read color sensor reading every 20ms and store in a global variable.

-task 3: sonar sensor task Read ultrasonic sensor reading every 20ms and store in a global variable
+task 3: sonar sensor task Read ultrasonic sensor reading every 20ms and store in a global variable.

 task 2: update motor task Update motors every 100ms so that they decide how to navigate based on the reading of color sensor and the sonar sensor.